satiewaltz/has-easing/README.md

 ## Usage

-This tool is useful to validate input an animable component that uses CSS transitions:
+This tool is useful to validate input for an animable component or an animation library that exposes CSS transitions in their API:

 ```jsx
 // Index.jsx